 A. General Description of Advisory Firm - MayTech is a limited liability company organized under the laws of the State of Delaware.
-Its principal place of business is located in New York, New York.
+Its principal place of business is located in New York, New York, and a newly opened branch office in Boca Raton, Florda.
 MayTech was formed on December 16, 2016.
 MayTech is managed by Mr. Nels G. Wangensteen and Ms. Ye Yin, its founders and principal owners.